kahypar/mt-kahypar/README.md

 - **Large K Partitioning**: We provide a partitioning configuration for partitioning (hyper)graphs into a large number of blocks (e.g., k > 1024).
 - **Graph Partitioning**: Mt-KaHyPar includes optimized data structures for graph partitioning, achieving a speedup by a factor of two for plain graphs.
 - **Objective Functions**: Mt-KaHyPar can optimize the cut-net, connectivity, and sum-of-external-degrees metric (for more details, see [Supported Objective Functions](#supported-objective-functions))
-- **Mapping (Hyper)Graphs Onto Graphs**: In many applications of (hyper)graph partitioning, the blocks of a partition need to be assigned to architectures that can be represented as graphs.
-For instance, in parallel computations, the blocks may be assigned to processors on a computing cluster interconnected via communication links.
-It becomes advantageous to position nodes close to each other on the target graph if they are adjacent in the original (hyper)graph.
-However, conventional objective functions do not consider the topology of the target graph during partitioning.
-We therefore provide a mode that maps the nodes of a (hyper)graph onto the nodes of a target graph.
-During this process, the partitioning algorithm optimizes the Steiner tree metric.
-The objective here is to minimize the total weight of all minimal Steiner trees induced by the (hyper)edges of the hypergraph on the target graph.
-For more information about this metric, we refer the reader to the [Supported Objective Functions](#supported-objective-functions) section.
+- **Mapping (Hyper)Graphs Onto Graphs**: In many applications (e.g., distributed computation), the partition is assigned to a communication network that can be represented as a graph.
+  However, conventional objective functions do not consider the topology of the target graph.
+  We therefore provide a mode that maps the nodes of a (hyper)graph onto a target graph via the [Steiner tree metric](#steiner-tree-metric).
 - **Fixed Vertices**: Fixed vertices are nodes that are preassigned to a particular block and are not allowed to change their block during partitioning.

 Requirements